KSDunne/whisper_riding_school/README.md

 ### Around the World

 'Around the World' is the second page of this website and it offers the user 4 educational snippets.
-The user can learn about riding disciplines from around the world Photos of dressage, polo, horse ball and western riding can be seen here with short explainations of each.
+The user can learn about riding disciplines from around the world.
+Photos of dressage, polo, horse ball and western riding can be seen here with short explainations of each.
 There is a video near the bottom of this page that shows a western tack up routine.
 There is a 'call to action' to view the video in the text and the video provides interaction for the site user.

 #### Around the world hero image on mobile